Study programme 2023-2025

 To broaden the student's perspective, in addition to courses from the other master programmes of the Faculty, up to 6 ECTS of electives can be obtained by following any Master course offered at USI.

-A specialisation can be obtained by writing the Master's thesis and taking 18 ECTS of courses in one of the following research areas:
+The students have the possibility to obtain a specialisation by writing the Master's thesis and taking at least 18 ECTS of courses in one of the following areas:

 - Computer Systems